scenerystack/community/docs/reference/api/scenery-phet/GridNode.md

 # GridNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/GridNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/GridNode.ts) for the most up-to-date information.

 ## Overview

 When enabled, shows a grid across the play area that helps the user to make quantitative comparisons